-Assessment of the units in the competency qualification should be carried out in line with the 'Common Requirements for National Vocational Qualifications (NVQ) in the QCF' which can be downloaded from Semta's website.
+Assessment of the units in the competency qualification should be carried out in line with the 'Common Requirements for National Vocational Qualifications (NVQ)' which can be downloaded from Semta's website.

 Additional assessment requirements have been published by Semta.
-These additional assessment requirements are set down in Semta's Engineering NVQ QCF unit assessment strategy which can also be downloaded from Semta's website.
+These additional assessment requirements are set down in Semta's Engineering NVQ unit assessmentstrategy which can also be downloaded from Semta's website.